Mar 05, 2018

 1. Minimize off-gassing.
 First, choose furniture that has as few chemicals as possible to minimize off-gassing.
 Limiting your exposure to VOCs is the best strategy for protecting your health.
 (10)

 3. Air out furniture.
-Hard surface furniture can be left outside to air out.
+Hard surface furniture can be left outside to air out as part of an effective health home program.
 If it’s pollen or mold season consider wiping off the furniture before bringing it in the house.
 Soft surface furniture (and hard surface furniture too) can be set in a lightly-used room to off-gas.
 Open windows to let fresh air into the room, and the entire house.
 Fans can be used to increase fresh air circulation.

 4. Filter air.
 Air filtration units that have active charcoal or a carbon filter can help remove airborne gases.
 Consider adding a portable air filter that has a carbon filter to the room where furniture is off-gassing.